 I’m going to come out and say it.
 If you’re sending an email today and it isn’t mobile responsive, then it’s probably best not to send it!

 With over half of us now opening our emails on mobile devices, it’s essential that brands are replicating that great desktop experience ‘on the go’.
-From personal experience, I do lots of my ‘browsing’ whilst commuting or over lunch on my phone and I have become almost automatic in terms of the websites I’ll visit (where I know the mobile experience will be good!) versus the ones I’ll avoid.
+From personal experience, I do lots of my ‘browsing’ while commuting or over lunch on my phone and I have become almost automatic in terms of the websites I’ll visit (where I know the mobile experience will be good!) versus the ones I’ll avoid.

 Coast are a current favourite of mine (both on web and email) as they make navigation so simple, even shrinking the menu options, so there is less to choose from so it’s easier to find where I want to go.